shirograhm/TooManyItemsRoR2/README.md

         </td>
     </tr>
 </table>

-## Mods & DLC Compatibility
-Generally compatible with most mods.
-Supports integration with [LookingGlass (v1.5.1+)](https://thunderstore.io/package/DropPod/LookingGlass/) and [ProperSave (v3.0.1+)](https://thunderstore.io/package/KingEnderBrine/ProperSave/).

-Survivors of the Void DLC is supported on all versions.
-Seekers of the Storm DLC is supported for v0.5.0+.
-Alloyed Collective DLC is supported for v0.6.1+.

-All that being said, I would generally recommend using the most recent version of your mods.
-This information is mainly here for anyone with compatibility issues.

 ## Translations
 If you would like to help translate this mod, please reach out to me through DM on discord @shirograhm or create a pull request to this repository with the changes.
 Do not translate anything inside of <> or {}, as those are used to denote font color and stat values.